adaster98/kloak-linux-client/addons/README.md

 **- stealth-mode:**<br>
 Disabled others from seeing "User is typing..." when your writing your chat essay!

+**- theme-injector:**<br>
+Stylise the UI with your own .css file.
+Example provided.
+Make sure your on the latest version of the client.

 ## Getting started:
 Choose one of the pre-made addons or make your own using the template. <br>
 Just downoad an addon folder and copy it to your own, then restart your client.